t-flora/t-flora/README.md

 Hi, I’m Tiago.
-I'm some guy based in the Bay Area.
+I'm a Financial Mathematics MS student at the University of Chicago, concentrating in high-performance computing and ML/AI.
-I am interested in systems programming and microcontrollers but know relatively little about it.
+I once built a simple von Neumann machine emulator and realized I really enjoyed building it.
-I am very interested in ML and know a little bit about it.
+Deeply interested in AI and its consequences.
+Up-to-date on its capabilities.

 How to reach me: email tiagomflora@gmail.com